behnker/Tony-s-Toolbox/README.md

     ```
     (Replace `[YOUR_BUCKET_ID]` with your project's storage bucket ID, e.g., `ai-tool-explorer-txijl.appspot.com`).

+### Firebase App Hosting Deployment Configuration

+For continuous deployment via Google Cloud Build, the `firebase.json` has been configured to deploy only the `tonys-toolbox-backend`.
+This streamlines the deployment process and avoids conflicts with local development environment configurations.

 ### AI Assistant Integration (Firebase Studio IDX)

 This project is actively supported by an AI assistant integrated within Firebase Studio IDX.
 The assistant has direct access to the project's files and the terminal, and will proactively assist with development tasks, debugging, and deployment.